Fragmented files are probably one of the biggest headaches in data recovery

 Defrag programs

 Nobody ever plans to have to recover fragmented files from a damaged, or corrupted disk.
 As seen above, there are significant problems and one line of action is to limit the number of fragmented files on a disk drive.
 Thus running a defrag program on a regular basis will leave a hard drive in a better position to be recovered if the worst ever happens.
-A defraged disk drive can also help improve PC performance.
+A defraged disk drive can also help improve PC performance, but the difference is rarely noticeable without very careful timings.